Dear Researchers and LE&RN Advocates,

 You can learn more about the categories and funding mechanisms at this website (note: this site refers to the FY2021 program, however, there is every reason to believe that they FY2023 program will follow this formula.
 You’ll note that LD & LE were previously not listed as eligible diseases): https://www.depts.ttu.edu/research/downloads/CDMRPPRMRPSolicitations.pdf

 Although Congress decides which topic areas are funded, DOD program managers and Joint Program Committees (JPCs) retain authority in program directions and are influential in shaping the direction of CDMRP programs.
 CDMRP employs a rigorous two-tier review process: scientific, peer review and programmatic review.
 The programmatic review is intended to address the relevance of the proposed research to DOD’s needs; therefore, it is important for both the pre-application and the full proposal to consider the topic area in relation to the mission of DOD and the “Areas of Encouragement” described in the appendix of each solicitation.
-Additional information about the two-tier review process is available here.
+Additional information about the two-tier review process is available here or a video here.

 Finally, success doesn’t occur in a vacuum.
 Our thanks to Dale Dirks and Phil Goglas of Health & Medicine Council of Washington who advised and nurtured LE&RN through this lobbying process, and who set up the dozens of meetings between LE&RN and virtually every legislator associated with the DOD.
 A special note of thanks to retired Coast Guard Officer Kelly Bell.
 Kelly was on virtually every Zoom meeting I had with legislators where he told his compelling story of living with a lymphatic disease that he developed in the military.
 Lastly, we thank Kathy Bates who brought both her celebrity and passion to bear in supporting this effort.